gheenie/devops-terraform-intro/README.md

 ```bash
 terraform apply
 ```

+You will see that a file called something like `terraform.tfstate` has been created in the folder.
+This is the "state" file which contains a list of the various items created and their relationships.
+It is really important that you do not edit or delete this file or Terraform will lose track of what it has done.

 You can change the definition of the items and then run `plan` and `apply` again to modify the deployment.